Ozzyboshi/AProcessing/README.md

 # AProcessing

-AProcessing is a set of routines meant for drawing on a Classic Amiga AProcessing is a mixed C/Asm code, the C part is only for unit testing, all the actual libraries are 100% M68K ASM code for max performance.
+AProcessing is a set of routines meant for drawing on a Classic Amiga.

+AProcessing is a mixed C/Asm code, the C part is only for unit testing, all the actual libraries are 100% M68K ASM code for max performance.
 Right know only planar drawing is supported but in the future I am planning to also support Chunky RTG modes with lib CyberGraphix.